-Containing Costs - Ongoing Research
+Construction Costs - Ongoing Research

-IHDA recently conducted a cost study of IHDA-supported housing.
-Drawing on 126 affordable housing projects from 2011 to 2016, IHDA staff examined cost drivers in the following areas: new construction and rehab, senior and non-senior, impacts of QAP changes, project scope and size, and Davis/Bacon prevailing wage rate standards.
-While limitations to available data posed a variety of challenges, the results yielded a valuable construction cost database, which will help IHDA develop and implement effective strategies to address cost barriers to high quality affordable housing production.
+Over the past several years, IHDA has worked to better understand the drivers in rising affordable housing construction costs.
+In early 2018, IHDA conducted a cost study of IHDA-supported housing from 2011-2016, examining costs in the following areas: new construction and rehab, senior and non-senior, impacts of QAP changes, project scope and size and Davis/Bacon prevailing wage rate standards.
+The results yielded a valuable construction cost database, which has helped IHDA develop and implement effective strategies to address cost barriers to high-quality affordable housing production.